yogeshagr/golang/gopl/gopl.md

 arrays and slices.
 But maps are unordered collections, there's no way to predict the order in which the key/value pairs will be returned.

-- A map is a reference to a hash table, and a map type is written map[K]V, where K and V are the type of its keys and values.
+- A map is a reference to a hash table, and a map type is written `map[K]V`, where `K` and `V` are the type of its keys and values.
 All of the keys in a given map are of the same type, and all of the values are of the same type, but the keys need not be of the same type as the values.
 The key type K must be comparable using ==, so that the map can test whether a given key is equal to one already within it.

 - The zero value for a map type is nil, that is, a reference to no hash table at all.